Unifying lower bounds for algebraic machines, semantically: First lower bounds

-\begin{theorem} Let $T$ be a $d$-th order algebraic decision tree deciding a subset $W \subseteq \realN^n$.
-Then the number of connected components of $W$ is bounded by $2^h d(2d-1)^{n+h-1}$, where $h$ is the height of $T$. \end{theorem}
+\begin{lemma} Let $T$ be a $d$-th order algebraic decision tree deciding a subset $W \subseteq \realN^n$.
+Then the number of connected components of $W$ is bounded by $2^h d(2d-1)^{n+h-1}$, where $h$ is the height of $T$. \end{lemma}

 \begin{proof} We let $h$ be the height of $T$, and $d$ be the maximal degree of the polynomials appearing in $T$.
 Then the $h$-th cell decomposition of $[T]$ defines a family of semi-algebraic sets defined by $h$ polynomials equalities and inequalities of degree at most $d$.
-Moreover, \autoref{prop:entropy-k-cell-h0} states that this family has cardinality bounded by $2^h 2^h_0([T])$; since $h_0([T])=0$ because each state has at most one antecedent state, this bound becomes $2^h$.
-Thus, the $h$-th cell decomposition defines at most $2^h$ algebraic sets which have at most $d(2d-1)^{n+h-1}$ connected components.
+By \cref{thm:milnor-ben-or}, each of the cells have at most $d(2d-1)^{n+h-1}$ connected components.
+Moreover, \cref{prop:entropy-k-cell-h0} states that this family has cardinality bounded by $2^{h.h_0([T])}$; since $h_0([T])=1$ because each state has at most one antecedent state, this bound becomes $2^{h}$.
+Thus, the $h$-th cell decomposition defines at most $2^{h}$ algebraic sets which have at most $d(2d-1)^{n+h-1}$ connected components.
 Since the set $W$ decided by $T$ is obtained as a union of the semi-algebraic sets in the $h$-th cell decomposition, it has at most $2^h d(2d-1)^{n+h-1}$ connected components. \end{proof}